TEitelberg/AzureDataLake/U-SQL/readme.md

 # U-SQL
-Examples and extensions for U-SQL.
+Examples and extensions for U-SQL

 ## Excel Extractor